-We now evaluate the performance of Orca against two versions of ZooKeeper: strong-ZK and weak-ZK.
-Strong-ZK is ZooKeeper with immediate durability (with batching), and with reads restricted to the leader; strong-ZK provides linearizability and thus cross-client monotonic reads.
-Weak-ZK replicates and persists writes asynchronously and allows reads at all replicas; weak-ZK does not ensure cross-client monotonic reads.
-Orca uses the Cad durability layer and reads can be served by all replicas in the active set; we configure the active set to contain four replicas in our experiments.
+We now evaluate the performance of ORCA against two versions of ZooKeeper: strong-ZK and weak-ZK.
+Strong-ZK is ZooKeeper with synchronous durability (with batching), and with reads restricted to the leader; strong-ZK provides linearizability and thus cross-client monotonic reads.
+Weak-ZK replicates and persists writes asynchronously, and allows reads at all replicas; weak-ZK does not ensure cross-client monotonic reads.
+ORCA uses the CAD durability layer and reads can be served by all replicas in the active set; we configure the active set to contain four replicas in our experiments.

-5.2.1 Read-only Micro-benchmark.
+5.2.1 Read-only Micro-benchmark

 We first demonstrate the benefit of allowing reads at many replicas using a read-only benchmark.
-Figure 9 plots the average latency against the read throughput for the three systems when varying the number of clients from 1 to 100.
+Figure 7(a) plots the average latency against the read throughput for the three systems when varying the number of clients from 1 to 100.
 Strong-ZK restricts reads to the leader to provide strong guarantees, and so its throughput saturates after a point; with many concurrent clients, reads incur high latencies.
-Weak-ZK allows reads at many replicas and so can support many concurrent clients, leading to high throughput and low latency; however, the cost is weaker guarantees as we show soon (Section 5.3).
-In contrast, Orca provides strong guarantees while allowing reads at many replicas and thus achieving high throughput and low latency.
-The throughput of weak-ZK and Orca could scale beyond 100 clients, but we do not explore such cases in this experiment.
+Weak-ZK allows reads at many replicas and so can support many concurrent clients, leading to high throughput and low latency; however, the cost is weaker guarantees as we show soon (§5.3).
+In contrast, ORCA provides strong guarantees while allowing reads at many replicas and thus achieving high throughput and low latency.
+The throughput of weak-ZK and ORCA could scale beyond 100 clients, but we do not show that in the graph.